|Willis & Crismond, 1927|

 General Woodford was later wounded at the battle of Brandywine.
 He recovered.
 He was captured during the unsuccessful defense of Charleston, South Carolina and was sent to New York as a prisoner of war.
 He died there aboard a British prison ship on November 13, 1780 and is buried at Trinity Church.

-William Woodford's grandson John (father of Mary Catesby Woodford) took his turn fighting the British during the War of 1812.
+William Woodford's son, John Thornton Woodford (uncle of Mary Catesby Woodford), took his turn fighting the British during the War of 1812.
 This 100 year tradition of military service was part of Marion Willis' DNA when the Civil War started in 1861.
 At the beginning of the conflict Marion served as a scout for the Confederate army during its maneuvers near the Rapidan River.
 He joined the Sixth Virginia Cavalry in 1864.
 As he prepared to leave for battle his mother sewed onto his fatigue shirt carnelian buttons capped with gold.
 These very same buttons had been worn on the shirts of William and John Woodford when they fought the British.

 In September 1864 M.G.
 Willis was wounded but recovered and rejoined his regiment.
 On January 24, 1865 he was admitted to the Confederate hospital in Charlottesville suffering from frostbite, likely the result of the Beverly raid in West Virginia.
 He was released from the hospital a month later.